ViggiXDevp/DataScience_MachineLearning/README.md

 - Handled missing values and cleaned data for reliable analysis.
 - Created feature engineering techniques to extract temporal trends.
 - Used ydata_profiling to generate a detailed automated profiling report.
 - Modularized scripts for ease of scalability and reusability.
+- Developed and fine-tuned a Scikit-learn pipeline for crime prediction.
+- Incorporated appropriate model selection and evaluation strategies for robust results

 ---